Fact-Checking: Probiotics, Immunity & Coronavirus

 In the wake of COVID-19, there has been a sharp increase in enquiries about immunity boosting ingredients, particularly our probiotics.

 Do probiotics really help with immunity?
 Could they potentially prevent or cure the virus?

-CN-Healthcare interviewed Dr James Dekker, Fonterra’s senior scientist with 20+ years of research into probiotics & immunity, to get the facts.
+CN-Healthcare interviewed Dr James Dekker, Fonterra’s senior scientist with 20+ years of research into probiotics, immune system health & overall wellbeing, to get the facts.

 Can probiotics prevent Coronavirus?

 COVID-19 is a novel virus not seen in humans before.
 This means that health professionals are still in the process of learning how Coronavirus behaves, the mechanisms by which it is transmitted and how it interacts with the human immune system.
 Due to COVID-19's novelty, it is extremely unlikely that anyone could confidently comment on the ability of any treatment (probiotics included) to prevent this strain of the virus, as this would require robust clinical evidence to be substantiated.
 Current treatments simply address the symptoms of coronavirus (e.g. fever, cough etc.) which can be typical of seasonal flu or general respiratory illness.
 So, we don’t really have a definite answer to your question.

 However, Fonterra can speak to how the immune system generally functions, and what aspects of immunity our probiotic strains (HN001TM & HN019TM) can support based on the clinical evidence available at this stage.
 Our probiotics can support general immunity, rather than targeting the prevention of a specific disease in the wider population.